 - 5 Ways to Make Extra Money This Week

 - 10 Ways to Make Money From the Comfort of Your Home This Week

 - The Money is in Your Email List: Which Provider to Use

-With that being said, here are 15 ways to save money and invest the entire amount in an S&P 500 index fund over 40 years without including dividends reinvested with an average market performance of 7%:
+15 ways to save and invest the amount in an S&P 500 index fund for 40 years

 Drink the coffee at your job

 - $5 a day saved turns into $274,301

 Buy a Thermos and coffee machine if your job doesn’t have free coffee

 - A Dunkin Donuts original blend 12 oz bag costs around $12 and produces around 62 9 ounce cups which roughly translates to 35 awesome stainless steel 16-ounce Thermos mugs

 - These are my favorite, I had such a hard time finding this exact model in stores because it was always sold out